2 - 2Shares

 Distractions are not your fault… but they are your responsibility.

-Distractions are are part of the age that we live in.
+Distractions are a part of the age that we live in.
 Just like pollution went with the territory of the early years of the industrial age, so too does attention pollution go with the territory of the information age of today.

 The information age is the age of distractions.
 Be possessive of your attention… or someone else will.

-~LeAura Alderson, author, entrepreneur, cofounder-iCreateDaily
+~LeAura Alderson, cofounder-iCreateDaily®

 This article was inspired by a distracted moment; a brief snippet of conversation with someone in our iCreateDaily community.
-I’ve elaborated on this in another article where something similar happened that ended up very well.
+I’ve elaborated on this in another article where something similar happened that — happily — ended up very well.
 This time I was distracted by an interaction, that led to a conversation that led to this article.
-Now what was I doing a minute ago..? 🤔 😉

-Put Your Busy Brain to Work for You, not Against You
+Put Your Busy Brain to Work for You…

-Five Quick Tips for BBS
+5 Quick Tips for BBS

 - Set your goals and stick to them